sana33/SDCOR/Readme.md

 * ### "TotRun" parameter

-   This parameter is added to the *SDCOR Params* panel, and stands for the number of times that SDCOR will be executed on the input data.
+   This parameter is added to the *SDCOR Params* panel, and stands for the number of times that SDCOR will be executed on the query data.
 The final accuracy outcome will be an aggregate value of the total independent runs.

 * ### "Progression Status" panel

-  * #### "Progress by Chunk/Block:" static text box
+  * #### "Progress by Chunk:" static text box

     This field shows the gradual progress of the scalable clustering algorithm or the chosen density-based anomaly algorithm, in terms of successive chunks or blocks of data, respectively.